BurntSushi/blog/content/post/foss.md

 to the point, I am certainly guilty of committing some of those negative behaviors myself.
 We are not perfect and we will never be able to be purely empathetic 100% of the time.
-This is a game of inches and my hope is that we can better, even if it's just a little bit.
+This is a game of inches and my hope is that we can do better, even if it's just a little bit.